-B.14 None - this policy protects safeguarded waste sites from encroachment by other types of development, and will not result in new development or activities.
+B.21 None - this policy protects safeguarded waste management sites and wastewater treatment facilities from encroachment by other types of development, and will not result in new development or activities.

-B.15 None
+B.22 None.

 Will the policy have likely significant effects and therefore require Appropriate Assessment?